 Polygons#

 In addition to points, lines, areas, rasters, and trimeshes, Datashader can quickly render large collections of polygons (filled polylines).
-Datashader’s polygon support depends on data structures provided by the separate spatialpandas library, which extends Pandas and Parquet to support efficient storage and manipulation of “ragged” (variable length) data like polygons.
+Datashader’s polygon support depends on data structures provided by the spatialpandas library.
+SpatialPandas extends Pandas and Parquet to support efficient storage and manipulation of “ragged” (variable length) data like polygons.
+Instructions for installing spatialpandas are given at the bottom of this page.

 import pandas as pd